balajeerc/balajeerc.github.io/_posts/2019-05-27-On-Project-Management.md

 I once worked as a team lead on a project (in a different company) that had over-run its costs and was on the verge of cancellation because the PM (who was also the scrum master) gave us the wrong requirements document. (_dramatic pause_)

-The CEO came over to me and just asked me to take over, what with us now not having a PM till they could hire another.
+The CEO came over to me and asked me to take over, what with us now not having a PM till they could hire another.
 I used this opportunity to push for a change to our scrum process, which I felt was not working (though it had nothing to with the aforementioned derailment) and asked him to give me leeway to follow a different process.

 Cut to 3 months down the line, we managed to wrap up the project.
 Here were the changes we initiated: